triton1846/symphogen/testing.md

     - Test one behavior per test method
     - Use descriptive assertion messages: Assert.AreEqual(expected, actual, "Message explaining what failed")

+## Section 4: Running Tests
+***TBD***

 ## Related Articles
 - [Related Page 1](link)
 - [Related Page 2](link)

 ## Change Log
 - **Date:** Description of changes made.

+---
+> [!WARNING]
+> THE FOLLOWING CONTENT SHOULD BE MOVED TO THE FINAL DOCUMENTATION PAGE
+>
+> SEPARETE FROM THIS PAGE

+Two types of tests, automated and manual.
+Automated tests are run by the build server and are part of the CI/CD pipeline.
+Manual tests are run by developers or testers and are not part of the CI/CD pipeline.
+Automated tests are faster and more reliable than manual tests, but they require more setup and maintenance.
+Manual tests are easier to write and maintain, but they are slower and less reliable than automated tests.

+In order to test the Mimer client, we've created an extensive set of unit tests.
+These are run by the build server and are part of the CI/CD pipeline.
+See above.
+We've also created a set of manual tests that are run by testers.
+All tests, or a subset of them, should be run when a new version of the client is released.

+The test plan(s) for Mimer Client are located in Azure DevOps [Test Plans](https://symphogenteams.visualstudio.com/Development%20and%20Data%20Engineering/_testManagement/all).